SEND

 The National Nurturing Schools Programme is a programme that allows staff to develop and embed a nurturing culture throughout their school.
 It enhances teaching and learning and promotes healthy outcomes for children and young people.
 The programme focuses on emotional needs and development, as well as academic learning in a whole school environment and enables schools to gain recognition for achieving a higher level of nurturing provision.

-At St Mary’s, we are currently collecting evidence to enable us to receive this recognition.
+At St Mary’s, we are very pleased to have been awarded this recognition.

 Ways you can work with us to support your child